Yamakanri/Yamakanri/README.md

 ### 👁️ About me

-⚫ ITMO student, Programming and Neurotechnology, ПИиКТ, 3 year
+⚫ ITMO student, Programming and Neurotechnology, Faculty of Software Engineering, 3 year

 ⚫ Programming languages: